LijieZhou/globitek-week9/README.md

 ### Required: Demonstration

 - [x] A basic writeup of the attack (what offensive tools were used, what specifically was detected by the honeypot)
-	- In another terminal, the attacker try to login as.
-Password has been setup, so he/she tried to brute-force common password.
+	- In another terminal, the attacker tried to login.
+Password has been setup, so he/she tried to brute-force some common passwords.
 It didn't take him/her long to hack in with the default 123456.
 	![Screenshot1]https://drive.google.com/file/d/0BzsBD-G31f93SDVYb2NzZy03enc/view?usp=sharing
-	- See in the red area, when the attacker try to ssh into the honeypot (192.168.86.10:4633), it gets a warning (RSA fingerprint key will be generated).
+	- See in the red area, when the attacker tried to ssh into the honeypot (192.168.86.10:4633), it gets a warning (RSA fingerprint key will be generated).
 He/she continued and tried two passwords.
-He/she got hacked after that and gain root priviledge (See area green)
+He/she gained root priviledge afterwards(See area green)
 - [x] An example of the data captured by the honeypot (example: IDS logs including IP, request paths, alerts triggered)
-	- See the attachment of
+	- See kippo.log
 - [x] A screen-cap of the attack being conducted
 	- Take a look at the recording of the attacker's behavior in the log.
 	![Screenshot2]https://drive.google.com/file/d/0BzsBD-G31f93ODBsdkR2RkpVdG8/view?usp=sharing